A Neighbourhood Framework for Resource-Lean Content Flagging: Experimental Setting

+\textbf{Lexicon} approach: After standard text tokenization and normalization of the text, we count the number of terms it contains that are also listed in the abusive language lexicon HurtLex\footnote{\url{https://github.com/valeriobasile/hurtlex}}.
+Based on the development set, we learn a threshold for the minimum number of matches required to flag the text.
+Then, we apply the lexicon and the threshold to the test set.

-\paragraph{\underline{Target Dataset Training}} This family of baselines uses only the target dataset to train models: \paragraph{FastText} is a baseline which uses the mean of the token vectors obtained from FastText word-embeddings to represent a content.
-Then, a logistic regression layer is applied over the feature representation for classification. \paragraph{XLM-R Target} is a pre-trained XLM-R model fine-tuned on the target dataset.
+\textbf{fastText} is a baseline that uses the mean of the token vectors obtained from fastText~\citep{joulin-etal-2017-bag} word embeddings to represent a textual example.
+These representations are then used in a binary logistic regression classifier.